 You will benefit from the instructor’s answers, but others will benefit from your questions too.
 Good classmates inspire and encourage each other to be inquisitive.

-The helpful pointers above will help you get the most out of your IELTS preparation course, whether you’re in a face-to-face, virtual or hybrid classroom.
+The helpful pointers above will help you get the most out of your IELTS preparation course.
 Studying alone will not hurt your results, but it might not improve your IELTS score either.
-Sometimes, a bit of input from a test preparation expert and some inspiration from other language learners can make a big difference to your confidence and performance on test day.
+Sometimes, a bit of input from a test preparation expert and some inspiration from other language learners can help your confidence and performance on test day.

 At the official IELTS Test Centres in Victoria and Calgary, Global Village is proud to offer a variety of IELTS test preparation resources.
 Go to the Books and Courses page of the GV IELTS Test Centre website to learn more, or book an appointment with an IELTS Advisor at: email@example.com